Your future is now!

 Customization: Give security guards access to the lighting systems at night, and executives access to data on energy cost analytics.
 In a customizable system with tiered controls, access to certain aspects of the BAS can be delegated to the parties that need them, so that not everyone has to go through the BAS manager.

 The Internet of Things has only begun to demonstrate the ways in which it can automate and simplify previously complex processes in building management.
-So far, these boosts in flexibility and observability have proven that investing in your choice of BACnet objects and a BACapp powered software to manage them is abundantly worth it.
+So far, these boosts in flexibility and observability have proven that investing in your choice of a BACnet product or object and a BACapp powered software to manage them is abundantly worth it.